Superboy: Creation (1938–1944)

-More Fun Comics (1944-1945)
+More Fun Comics (1944–1945)

-The first Superboy stories were published as bimonthly features in More Fun Comics issues #101-107 (January–February 1946 cover date.)
+The first Superboy stories were published as bi-monthly features in More Fun Comics issues #101–107 (cover dated January–February 1945 – January–February 1946).
 Except for the origin story by Siegel, the issues were written by Don Cameron.
-Art was provided primarily by Joe Shuster and inked by Ira Yarbrough, Martin Stein, and John Sikela.
+Art was provided primarily by Joe Shuster and inked by Ira Yarbrough, Marvin Stein, and John Sikela.

-Adventure Comics (1946-1969)
+Adventure Comics (1946–1969)

 In early 1946, Superboy moved to Adventure Comics, where he debuted in issue #103 (April 1946) as the lead feature for the anthology comic, and he remained the headlining feature for over 200 issues.
-Notable stories appearing in Adventure Comics included the introduction of Krypto the Super-Dog; the story of how his friend, the teenage scientist Lex Luthor, became his most bitter foe; and the debut of the 30th-century superhero team the Legion of Super-Heroes, initially founded as a Superboy fan club.
+Notable stories appearing in Adventure Comics included the introduction of Krypto the Super-Dog; the story of how his friend, the teenage scientist Lex Luthor, became his most bitter foe; and the debut of the 30th-century superhero team the Legion of Super-Heroes, who were inspired by Superboy.

 The popular Legion spun off from Superboy into its own feature, which debuted in Adventure Comics #300 (Sept.
 1962).
 The feature soon dominated the comic, with the last standalone Superboy story appearing in #315 (Dec.
 1963).
 Superboy continued to appear in reprinted stories and as a member of the Legion until the Legion's final issue, Adventure Comics #380 (May 1969).
 Throughout the 1960s, issues of Adventure Comics sold over 400,000 copies each, with a peak of over 480,000 in 1966.